Frequently Asked

 dropdown arrow

-After contacting us to setup an account on the Altorney platform, log in and create a project.
+After contacting us to setup an account on the Altorney platform, login and create a project.
 Then create one or more Review Types with the various parameters you need to see how many reviewers are available.
 Altorney reviewers will begin to apply and once you review and accept them, they can begin work right away.

 What is a Review Type?